-The plots in Fig. 1 compare estimated impacts for worst-case CWS designs developed for three sensor set sizes using the original and skeletonized network models for Network N1.
+The plots in Fig. 1 compare estimated impacts for worstcase CWS designs developed for three sensor set sizes using the original and skeletonized network models for Network N1.
 In this figure, the designs developed using the skeletonized network models are non-transplanted designs: they are evaluated using the network models for which they were designed.
 Note the logarithmic scales on both the vertical and horizontal axes.
-Results are given for four different CWS designs as a developed using the original network model and the three non-transplanted designs developed using the skeletonized networks.
+Results are given for four different CWS designs as a function of the dose level used for the design.
+The CWSs were evaluated using the same dose level as used for their design.
+Impacts increase as dose level decreases, but are relatively constant at smaller dose levels.
+Impacts decrease as the number of sensors used in the CWS design increases.
+The four CWS designs being evaluated for each sensor set size are the design developed using the original network model and the three non-transplanted designs developed using the skeletonized networks.
 In the figure, a trim of 0 cm corresponds to the original model and the 20, 30, and 40 cm trims correspond to the three levels of skeletonization used.
 The estimated impacts obtained using the skeletonized network models are similar to those obtained using the original network model.
 However, if CWSs are designed using a skeletonized (i.e., an incomplete) network model and then implemented, they will be used in actual system, which is better approximated by the original network model.
 The performance of transplanted designs is discussed next.